samvtran/react-sortable-items/README.md

 You can install react-sortable-items with `npm i react-sortable-items` and include it using webpack, Browserify, etc. If you're having trouble, Gulpfiles using webpack are included in the examples directory.

-If you just want to include the components directly in your pages, files that can be used as `<script>` srcs are included in the `dist` directory.
+If you just want to include the components directly in your pages, files that can be used with script tags are included in the `dist` directory.
+Both `Sortable{.min}.js` and `SortableItemMixin{.min}.js` expose the `Sortable` and `SortableItemMixin` global vars for use by your React components.

 To run the examples, run `gulp` in the respective example directories and open index.html in your favorite browser.